-These works are based on the premise that the home is an extension of the body, and that we have subconscious physical and psychological connections to our built environment.
+My recent works are based on the premise that the home is an extension of the body, and that we have subconscious physical and psychological connections to our built environment.
 Fixtures like sinks, bathtubs and heaters reference the body explicitly because they serve basic biological needs.
 They are often overlooked.
 It is this invisibility combined with their familiarity and intimate nature that gives them power.
-I abstract these built-in fixtures to explore themes of time, memory, emotion, the body, and entropy.
-The imagery that I reference is drawn from personal experiences in the mid-century homes of my family members.
+I abstract these built-in fixtures to explore themes of time, memory, emotion, and entropy.
+The imagery that I reference is drawn from personal experiences in the homes of my family members.

 In addition to built-in fixtures I am drawn to the unseen spaces of the home.
 Concealed subspaces under floors and inside walls are time capsules.
 Their exposure suggests bringing what is hidden or forgotten to light.
 We have a visceral understanding of these spaces as mysterious and filled with the unknown.
 I evoke them by stripping down architectural elements to skeletal wood frames.